-We are one of the oldest Swiss premium watchmakers established in 1856 with a proud heritage spanning 159 years.
-Today, our Group is directly involved in a full breadth of operations, spanning design, production, marketing and sale of mechanical and quartz premium watches under our own brand Ernest Borel (依波路), with a particular focus on watches for couples.
-We have established an extensive distribution network that taps the lucrative retail markets in the People's Republic of China (the "PRC,") and for the purpose of this report, excludes the Hong Kong Special Administrative Region ("Hong Kong"), the Macau Special Administrative Region ("Macau") and Taiwan.
-As at 31 December 2014, our Group has a total of 1,054 points of sale ("POS"), a significant increase from 969 POS as at 31 December 2013.
+Established since 1856 in Switzerland, Ernest Borel has a proud heritage spanning nearly 160 years.
+Throughout the course of its history and across its operations, the Group has upheld the principles of producing high precision "Swissmade" products and implemented stringent quality controls.
+Under its own brand "Ernest Borel", the Group engaged in the design, production, marketing and sale of mechanical and guartz premium watches.
+As one of the oldest Swiss premium watchmakers, Ernest Borel has adopted the "dancing couple" as its icon, which embodies "romance and elegance".
+Together with its distinctive market position, Ernest Borel has gained leadership among brands of watches for couples in Switzerland.
+The extensive distribution network of the Group covers retail markets in the People's Republic of China (the "PRC", and for the purpose of this annual report, excludes the Hong Kong Special Administrative Region ("Hong Kong"), the Macau Special Administrative Region ("Macau") and Taiwan), Hong Kong, Macau and Southeast Asia.
+As at 31 December 2015, the Group has a total of 1,026 points of sale ("POS").